The Best Things To Do in Silverthorne, CO (Year Round!)

 - Mayflower Lake and Mohawk Lakes: 7.9 miles, rated moderate.

 - Breckenridge Troll: 1 mile, 121 feet of elevation gain, rated easy.
 This easy trail leads to Isak, a 15-foot tall wooden troll sculpture.
+There may be a line for photos during popular times.

 For an easy hike with an incredible view, visit the Sapphire Point Overlook.
 The viewpoint is about a half mile from the parking lot and there is an incredible view of the Dillon Reservoir and the mountains in the background.